 The medical community is still debating the possible benefits.

-Although results have been mixed, a series of studies that included a review of research for the U.S. Preventative Services Task Force found no clear benefit in taking vitamins for all-cause mortality, cardiovascular disease, cognitive health or cancer.
+Although results have been mixed, a series of studies that included a review of research from the United States Preventative Services Task Force found no clear benefit in taking vitamins for all-cause mortality, cardiovascular disease, cognitive health or cancer.

 The current edition of Dietary Guidelines for Americans stresses that nutritional needs should be met primarily from foods.
-Eating healthy whole foods like vegetables, fruits, whole grains, nuts and fish can usually provide all the necessary nutrients without the use of a multivitamin.
+Eating healthful whole foods, like vegetables, fruits, whole grains, nuts and fish, can usually provide all of the necessary nutrients, without the use of a multivitamin.
 Plus, eating whole foods gives you a total package of nutrients, containing fiber and other natural substances that help your body absorb what it needs.

 Call for an Appointment